Is Paracuru Safe for Solo Female Travelers?

 Australia's Travel AdvisoryExercise a high degree of caution

-The Australian Government advises exercising a high degree of caution while in Brazil, due to the threat of violent crime.
+The Australian government advises exercising a high degree of caution in Brazil due to the threat of violent crime.
 Check the full travel advisory.

 Safety in Brazil